careerbuilder/DataScienceAPIDocumentation/CompanyJobTitles.md

 ## Summary

-The company Job Titles service provides a list of job titles (along with their ONet and Carotene classifications) that are personalized for a given company.
+The Company Job Titles service provides a list of job titles (along with their ONet and Carotene classifications) that are personalized for a given company.
 Company Job Titles is available at `/core/company/jobtitles`.